 What You Need to Know When Creating a Homeschool Room

-But the truth is Less Stuff equals More Fun.
+The truth is Less Stuff equals More Fun.

-My kids don’t have a play room, we don’t have toys in the family room or loud things with flashing lights throughout the house…
+My kids don’t have a playroom, we don’t have toys in the family room or loud things with flashing lights throughout the house…

 We have this.
 A peaceful homeschool room that is also for reading, talking, celebrating birthdays, lounging, bird watching, painting, cuddling, having tea parties, and so much more.